Angelo Ruggiero: Falling out with John Gotti and death

 From prison, Gotti ordered the murder of Robert DiBernardo by Gravano; both DiBernardo and Ruggiero had been vying to succeed DeCicco as underboss until Ruggiero accused DiBernardo of challenging Gotti's leadership.
 When Ruggiero, also under indictment, had his bail revoked for his abrasive behavior in preliminary hearings, a frustrated Gotti instead promoted Armone to underboss.

-After the first heroin-trafficking case against Ruggiero, Gene Gotti and John Carneglia ended in a mistrial, because of jury tampering, Ruggiero remained in federal detention, his bail still revoked, for the second trial.
+After the first heroin-trafficking case against Ruggiero, Gene Gotti, and John Carneglia ended in a mistrial because of jury tampering, Ruggiero remained in federal detention, his bail still revoked, for the second trial.
 This also resulted in a mistrial, again for suspected jury tampering.
 For the third trial, in 1989, Ruggiero was finally released on bail and served as a defendant in the case.
 He had terminal lung cancer.
 Later, his drug-trafficking partners Gene Gotti and John Carneglia were both convicted and sentenced to 50 years.
 Sammy Gravano then heard that John wanted to have Ruggiero murdered for allowing himself to be recorded by the FBI.
 Gravano convinced Gotti that because Ruggiero was dying of cancer that it was not even worth it to carry out the execution.
 Instead, John stripped Ruggiero of his rank as caporegime of the Bergin crew and shelved him as a member of the Gambino family.

-After turning state's evidence to avoid prosecution, former underboss Gravano reported that during the last months of Ruggiero's life both he and Gene Gotti urged John to visit his near-death childhood friend.
+After turning state's evidence to avoid prosecution, former underboss Gravano reported that during the last months of Ruggiero's life, both he and Gene Gotti urged John to visit his near-death childhood friend.
 Gotti refused to see his once loyal soldier and friend because he was still angry over Ruggiero's criminal activities being recorded on wire taps.

 On Monday, December 4, 1989, Angelo Ruggiero died of cancer in Howard Beach, Queens, at the age of 49 years.

-His son and namesake, Angelo Ruggiero Jr., and Ruggiero Sr.'s paternal nephew Salvatore Ruggiero Jr. would later follow their fathers into an organized crime "career".
-Angelo Jr. was convicted of grand larceny in May 1998, and sent to prison for one to three years.
-He was arrested on October 23, 2025 for getting money from illegal poker games in NYC.
+His son and namesake, Angelo Ruggiero Jr., and Ruggiero Sr.'s paternal nephew Salvatore Ruggiero Jr., would later follow their fathers into an organized crime "career".
+Angelo Jr. was convicted of grand larceny in May 1998 and sent to prison for one to three years.
+He was arrested on October 23, 2025 for getting money from illegal poker games in New York City.
+Ruggiero Jr. was involved in an NBA-tied card game con.
+The con involved using NBA alumni such as Chauncey Billups and Damon Jones, Jr. to lure gamblers to a rigged game.